 Not long after, she heard men approaching who discovered her lying there and tended to her injuries as best they could, as it was too late to start down the river.

 However, the following day, after a seven-hour boat ride, she arrived at a small missionary facility where she remained for several days, receiving medical attention and food, before she was able to take a flight to her original destination of Pucallpa, to finally meet her father.

 Of all 92 passengers and crew, Juliane was the sole survivor.
 It was later discovered that 14 of her fellow passengers, her mother included, had survived the fall, but perished in the following days awaiting rescue.
-The bodies of all the passengers were eventually recovered thanks to Juliane's help, and were laid to rest in a cemetery in Yarinacocha.
+The remains of the plane can still be found at their original crash site, but thankfully the bodies of all the passengers have been recovered thanks to Juliane’s help and were laid to rest in a cemetery in Yarinacocha.

 Juliane is now a biologist living in Germany.
 Her story has been dramatized in the 1974 Italian movie “I miracoli accadono ancora (Miracles Still Happen)” which she co-wrote, and later in the acclaimed 1998 documentary “Julianes Sturz in den Dschungel (literally Juliane’s Freefall into the Jungle but dubbed Wings of Hope)”, written and directed by Werner Herzog.
 Her life-affirming autobiography, “Als ich vom Himmel fiel (When I Fell From the Sky)” was released in 2011, for which she won the Corine Literary Prize.